FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 5.1 Interaction Insight

 The first type is Interaction Insight — insight that surfaces during the live conversation.
-The rep asks a probing question, the buyer hears their own answer, and the buyer sees the problem differently.
-This is the SPIN-style insight Rackham wrote about in 1988.
+The rep asks a probing question, the buyer hears their own answer, and the problem looks different.
+This is the SPIN-style insight Rackham described in 1988: conversational and co-generated.
+By 2027 it has been largely commoditized by AI — any rep with ChatGPT or a conversation-intelligence assistant can structure a competent Interaction Insight conversation.

 5.2 Opportunity Insight

-The second type is Opportunity Insight — the rep surfaces a specific opportunity tied directly to their solution that the buyer had not previously considered.
-Example: a Salesforce AE who walks a marketing leader through the lifetime-value math of an unaddressed mid-funnel segment and reveals a $2.1M revenue line the buyer's team had been ignoring.
+The second type is Opportunity Insight — the rep surfaces a specific opportunity, tied directly to their solution, that the buyer had not considered.
+Example: a Salesforce AE who walks a marketing leader through the lifetime-value math of an unaddressed mid-funnel segment and reveals a revenue line the buyer's team had been ignoring.
+Opportunity Insight requires deep product fluency and industry numeracy.

 5.3 Brilliance — The Insight That Still Holds Up

-The third type, and the one Schultz and Doerr call the highest-value form, is Brilliance — a third-party perspective the buyer cannot generate themselves.
-This is proprietary benchmark data, peer-cohort comparisons, market-trend analysis from your install base, survey data from 700 of their peers.
+The third type — and the one Schultz and Doerr treat as the highest-value form — is Brilliance: a third-party perspective the buyer cannot generate alone.
+Think proprietary benchmark data, peer-cohort comparisons, market-trend analysis from your install base, or survey data from hundreds of the buyer's peers.
+Brilliance is the insight a generic LLM cannot produce, because it depends on first-party data the seller's company owns.
+In 2027, Brilliance is more valuable than ever precisely because Interaction Insight has been democratized.

 6. The RAIN Group 5-Step Insight Conversation